-- Treatment plan.

-- Medical records.
+Medical records.

-- Clinical notes.

-- Other necessary data to allow the Claims Administrator to prove that medical treatment is needed.
+Other necessary data to allow the Claims Administrator to prove that medical treatment is needed.

-When the treating provider expects that continued treatment is or will be required to allow you to achieve progress that is capable of being demonstrated, the Claims Administrator may request a treatment plan that includes:
+When the treating provider expects that continued treatment is or will be required to allow you to achieve progress the Claims Administer may request additional medical records.

-Diagnosis.